 The Group wishes to record its thanks to the Sussex Wildlife Trusts, who own Ebernoe Common, and in particular to their Warden, Mr A. Simpson, and also to West Sussex County Council Planning Department Sites and Monuments Record, who have collaborated in the survey.

 - 1. West Sussex Record Office, Petworth House Archives PHA 10,063. - 2.
-H. F. Cleere and D. W. Crossley, The Iron Industry of the Weald (Leicester 1985), 329. - 3.
-Cleere and Crossley, 18; WIRG, Wealden Iron, 2nd series 5 (1985), 6.
+H.F.Cleere and D.W.Crossley, The iron industry of the Weald (Leicester 1985), 329.